dmuehlemann/RPGV/README.md

 Supplementary material Figure 4 | 2050_variability.tiff | 11_2050-all-scenarios.py

 ## License
-MIT License - See LICENSE for more detail
+MIT License - See LICENSE for more detail.
 This excludes all contents from [International Renewable Energy Agency](https://irena.org/publications/2020/Mar/Renewable-Capacity-Statistics-2020) and
 [Tröndle et al. (2019)](https://doi.org/10.1016/j.esr.2019.100388) provided in the source folder which remains the property of the respective copyright holders.